 I was absolutely stuffed, but still ate this piece.

 A few famous statues of a Singapore monument wearing my sunglasses.
 The monument is symbolic of Singapore as the monument is of an Indian man, a Chinese man, and a British man all standing in conversation .

-My last of MANY meals in Singapore.
-It was a display of gluttony and culinary hedonism.
+My time in Singapore was a display of gluttony and culinary hedonism.
 I was like a mix of competitive eaters Kobayashi and Joey Chestnut all rolled into a ball of magnificent Colombian eating prowess.
 It was a stark contrast from a few days earlier where I fasted one day for Ramadan.
-In Singapore it wasn’t a matter of eating when I was hungry, but eating when I could eat more.
+In Singapore it wasn’t a matter of eating when I was hungry, but eating when I could eat

 Honestly, I didn’t think I was going to like Singapore.
 I just thought I was going to enjoy the food.
 But, it was a beautiful, well-designed and well-kept modern city with an amazing array of people from distinct cultures from near and far living and working harmoniously in this island city-state.
 From Chinatown to Little India to Malay neighborhoods, these and the many other nationalities that call Singapore their home give it its essence.
 This mix of cultures along with their smells, sights, and flavors of this city will leave a fond memory.